-In accordance with the various agreements, the IMET 1 - 3 Year Series calculates a daily accrual, at various rates between 0.12% and 0.135%, applied to the Series' net assets.
-The amounts accrued are deposited monthly in a money market fund and are withdrawn as needed to cover actual administrative expenses incurred to operate and market the IMET 1 - 3 Year Series, including the cost of the Executive Director and staff of IMET.
-To the extent that the accrued amounts exceed the actual expenses in any period, the IMET 1 - 3 Year Series may use these amounts to pay future expenses.
+In accordance with the various agreements, the IMET 1-3 Year Series calculates a daily accrual, at a rate of 0.125%, applied to the Series' net assets.
+The amounts accrued are deposited monthly in a money market fund and are withdrawn as needed to cover actual administrative expenses incurred to operate and market the IMET 1-3 Year Series, including the cost of the Executive Director and staff of IMET.
+To the extent that the accrued amounts exceed the actual expenses in any period, the IMET 1-3 Year Series may use these amounts to pay future expenses.
 Amounts remaining in the money market fund are included in net assets.